-WELDING CERTIFICATE (WEL) 12 CREDIT CAREER CERTIFICATE
+SHIELDED METAL ARC WELDING (SMAW) 16 CREDIT CAREER CERTIFICATE

-This curriculum provides students with the skills required for entry-level employment in the welding and fabrication related industries, which include manufacturing, facility maintenance, and construction.
-Upon successful completion of the program, students will be prepared for the American Welding Society examinations and certifications.
+This curriculum provides students with the skills required for entry-level employment in the shielded metal arc welding process in industries related to manufacturing, facility maintenance, and construction.
+Students will also gain a basic knowledge of welding and cutting safety, oxyfuel cutting and blueprint reading as it pertains to welding.